shred/pyquaero/README.md

 ## Usage

-At first, check if the [firmware version](https://shredzone.org/docs/pyquaero/firmware/) installed on your Aquaero is actually supported by _pyquaero_.
+_pyquaero_ is only compatible to a limited number of Aquaero firmware versions.
+Please check first whether the [firmware version](https://shredzone.org/docs/pyquaero/firmware/) on your Aquaero is actually supported by _pyquaero_.

 See the [documentation](https://shredzone.org/docs/pyquaero/index.html) for how the library and tools are used.